chenggroup/ai2-kit/README.md

 ## Feature Highlights
 * Collection of tools to facilitate the development of automated workflows for computational chemistry research.
-* Use with [oh-my-batch](https://github.com/link89/oh-my-batch) to build customize workflow with shell script.
+* Use with [oh-my-batch](https://github.com/link89/oh-my-batch) to build your own workflow with shell script.

 ## Installation